 Have you ever reached that all-out-panic “someone’s coming for dinner and the house looks like a war zone” mode?
 Even if you have a cleaning routine that works for your family, it can still sometimes be all-out panic mode if someone shows up unexpectedly.That’s when it’s time to break out the speed cleaning routine!

 If you’re struggling to get your home ready quickly, these six tips will help you speed clean your way to a happy home.

 1. Keep cleaning products accessible

-I also keep vinegar, which I use to clean almost everything, in the laundry room, and kitchen cleaners like appliance cleaners (I’m loving the Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner) under the sink.
+I also keep vinegar, which I use to clean almost everything, in the laundry room and bathrooms, and kitchen cleaners like appliance cleaners (the multi-purpose Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner are amazing) under the sink.